Holbrook Mann MacNeille: Personal life

-MacNeille was born May 11, 1907 in New York City and was raised in Summit, New Jersey, the first of two brothers.
+MacNeille was born May 11, 1907, in New York City and was raised in Summit, New Jersey, the first of two brothers.
 His father was Perry Robinson MacNeille, an architect and urban planner and his mother Clausine Mann MacNeille who was active on the Summit Board of Education.
-His aunt was the Jungian analyst Kristine Mann.
+His aunts were the Jungian analysts Kristine Mann and Anna Mann Richardson.

 MacNeille went to the Summit Public Schools and summered in Bailey Island, Maine.
 At Bailey Island he became acquainted with Frank Aydelotte who encouraged him to go to Swarthmore College from which he graduated with highest honors in 1928.
 Following in Aydelotte's footsteps he was a Rhodes Scholar at Balliol College, Oxford, England 1928–1930 receiving a B.A. in 1930 and an M.A. in 1947.
-He received a Ph.D. in Mathematics from Harvard University in 1935 where he was the first student of Marshall Harvey Stone, was a Sterling Fellow at Yale University in New Haven, Connecticut 1935–1936 and a Benjamin Peirce Instructor at Harvard between 1936–1938.
+He received a Ph.D. in Mathematics from Harvard University in 1935 where he was the first student of Marshall Harvey Stone, was a Sterling Fellow at Yale University from 1935–1936 and a Benjamin Peirce Instructor at Harvard between 1936–1938.
 During the summers he was also a partner in the Dave Richardson Laboratories in Bailey Island, Maine, which produced dogfish prepared for dissection at school laboratories.

 MacNeille's Ph.D work resulted in the MacNeille completion theorem, a generalization of the construction of real numbers from the ordered set of rationals by Dedekind cuts.

-Upon completing his studies, he taught mathematics at Kenyon College in Gambier, Ohio as an associate professor (1938–1941), full professor (1941–1947) and chairman of the department (1945–1947).
+Upon completing his studies, he taught mathematics at Kenyon College as an associate professor (1938–1941), full professor (1941–1947) and chairman of the department (1945–1947).